Rainy days in stockholm Things to do

 Fjärilhuset is one of Stockholm’s biggest tourist attractions.
-Situated in Hagaparken, a little north of the city centre, it is the perfect antidote to a wet, cold, summer day.
+Situated in Hagaparken, a little north of the city centre, it is the perfect antidote to a wet and cold day during the summer holidays.

 Tekniska Museet is a fantastic day out for the kids.
 Their Mega Mind exhibit alone is enough to keep the occupied for the day.
-So, on a rainy day in Stockholm this summer this is a “go to” for everyone.
+So, on a rainy, summer day in Stockholm this is a “go to” for everyone.

 Easily accessible by car and public transport.
 Unfortunately, it isn’t free but the entry free covers everything in the science centre and it is totally worth it.

 Tom Tits Experiments is an incredible science centre of multiple floors, filled with different experiments.
 What ever kind of science you are into, they’ll have something for you.

 Be prepared, it’s an entire day out.
 The incredible 4 floor science centre is in Södertälje, easily reachable by commuter train or bus.
 There is parking facilities, stunning garden and grounds, cafe and tremendous restaurant.

 Tom Tits Experiments also run annual summer programmes following various themes.
 You can get more info via their website.

 In the underground tunnels of Skeppsholmen lies Bergrummet, which houses Northern europe’s biggest collection of toys and comics.

 In a scenic environment, you will find dolls from the 15th century, a Volvo split in half, original Marvel Comics drawings, play areas, Uncle Scrooge’s bathtub, along with about 40 000 other items.